cs109/2014/pages/projects.md

 * Respect for others' ideas - did they encourage others to contribute their ideas?
 * Flexibility - were they flexible when disagreements occurred?

 Your teammate's assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.
-Please fill out this google form (link coming soon) for the evaluation.
+Please fill out this [google form for the peer evaluation](https://docs.google.com/forms/d/1aBtd1QvWUBQksHDepjY0Uiwt6XN6AS_dOuI12QE4L0Q/viewform).

 ## Submission Instructions